TupperboxA bot dedicated to replacing user messages to emulate having multiple accounts. Great for plural users and roleplay.

 The brackets (

-After registering a tupper, you can edit its info with the commands
+After registering a tupper, you can edit its info with commands such as

 tul!remove.
 Refer to the bot's help command for usage details.